martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 use of 3PCC.

 For 3PCC to work with the proposed defense, TLS peers need to be aware of the signaling so that they can correctly generate (and check) the extension.
-It understood that this technique will prevent the use of 3PCC if peers are not able to access signaling.
+It is understood that this technique will prevent the use of 3PCC if peers are not able to access signaling.